Why do you say "user agent" everywhere, instead of "browser"?

 Post New Answer View All Answers

-How do I make an html link?
+How do I create a link?